SAGE Studies in International Sociology

 Sage Studies in International Sociology Books is part of ISA’s well-established SSIS series, started in 1974.
 It encourages debates of international significance and charts out future trends of sociological importance.

 SSIS books identify new areas of scholarship organising the discipline internationally and having global consequences.
-They include two kinds of publications:
+They include three kinds of publications:

-The latter is a new initiative that acknowledges and promotes (in English translation) important sociological texts written in other languages, by non Western scholars in various parts of the world since the inception of the discipline in those regions.
+KTWS acknowledges and promotes (in English translation) important sociological texts written in other languages, by scholars in various parts of the world since the inception of the discipline in those regions.

 Proposals should be submitted to: